undecaf/vue-material-modal-dialog/README.md

 or a component based on an `MdDialog`.

-There will be a separate dialog instance nested in each such component, even if different components use the same dialog or components are repeated by `v-for`.
+There will be a separate dialog instance nested in each such component, even if different components use the same dialog or if components are repeated by `v-for`.

 This component, `MdModalDialog`, is a replacement for Vue Material's `MdDialog`.